AdobeDocs/experience-manager-pattern-detection.en/help/lui.md

 * The Classic UI is no longer available in AEM as a Cloud Service.
 The standard interface for authoring is the Touch-enabled UI.
 * Relying on legacy custom components may increase maintenance costs over time.
 * Content fragment templates were superseded by content fragment models in AEM 6.3.
 Migrating content fragments that are based on legacy templates to AEM as a Cloud Service will retain these fragments as functional, but it will not be possible to create new fragments based on the legacy template.
 It will also not be possible to deliver these fragments using AEM GraphQL, which requires content fragment models as schemas.
+* Translator.html would no longer be available in AEM as a cloud service and thus I18n dictionaries need to come from Git via the CI/CD pipeline.

 ## Possible solutions {#solutions}